gmlwo530/code-process-generator/README.md

 This project make process of your code to markdown file.
 Whenever I took a programming class, I faced a common problem.
 At the end of the lecture, only one code containing the subject of the lecture remains, and there are no steps left to create this result.

-So, i make this project to remain steps of result.
+So, I make this project to remain steps of result.

 Now, CPG(code process generator) support only javascript.
 I plan to support other languages ​​as soon as possible.